vncg/react-admin/.github/CONTRIBUTING.md

 ### Coding style

-You must follow the coding style of the existing files.
-React-admin uses eslint and [prettier](https://github.com/prettier/prettier).
+You must follow the coding style of the existing files. vn-kooch-react-admin uses eslint and [prettier](https://github.com/prettier/prettier).
 You can reformat all the project files automatically by calling

 ```sh
 make prettier